wulffern/wulff.no/pages/05.life/default.md

 # Computers
 - Get a mac, time capsule,  time machine, and offsite backup.
 That ensures you'll never loose data.
-- Learn Emacs [](https://github.com/hlissner/doom-emacs) is cool, but be sure to disable evil-mode.
+- Learn Emacs, [Doom Emacs](https://github.com/hlissner/doom-emacs) is cool, but be sure to disable evil-mode.

 # Programming